Kem-ma/MySQL-Task2/README.md

  ![](modify_mysql1.png)

+The syntax "ALTER TABLE table_name MODIFY COLUMN column_name datatype;

 - Run a query that returns day, month and year of Date_Of_Entry of the employee.

 ![](Introduction_MySQL6.png)

+The commands used here are "SELECT YEAR, MONTHNAME, DAYNAME, SELECT * FROM"

 - Run a query that adds 10 years to the date_of_entry and name it Year_of_exit.

   ![](Introduction_MySQL7.png)

+The commands used were "DATE_ADD, SELECT * FROM"

 - Update all the Employee_Info table with all these changes

   ![](Introduction_MySQL8.png)

+The commands used were "ALTER TABLE, UPDATE"

+## Conclusion

+This task explored how to modify and update data and the date/time function.